Chutney Popcorn

-Chutney Popcorn is a 1999 comedy-drama film starring, directed and co-written by Nisha Ganatra.
+Chutney Popcorn is a 1999 comedy-drama film starring, directed and co-written by Nisha Ganatra, in her acting, writing and directorial debut.
 Ganatra plays a young lesbian Indian American woman called Reena.
 Jill Hennessy plays her girlfriend Lisa, and Reena's mother and sister are played by real life mother and daughter Madhur Jaffrey and Sakina Jaffrey.
 The film explores the conflict between Reena's sexual and national identities as well as her mother Meenu's attempts to come to terms with the Western lives of both her daughters.

 Plot

 Reena is a young Indian American lesbian who lives and works in New York City.
 Her sister Sarita, who is happily married, discovers that she is infertile.
 Reena offers to be a surrogate mother for her sister's baby, hoping to improve her relationship with their mother, who disapproves of Reena's sexual orientation.
 Sarita and her husband accept Reena's offer, but Sarita begins to have second thoughts.
 After Reena becomes pregnant, her relationship with her girlfriend Lisa suffers.
 When the baby is born, Reena and Lisa are reunited, as are Reena's family.